-The data and spectra from Figure 3 was taken from a historical unclassified test document.
-The following is the present day “rough road” test track data from a Mercedes-Benz course, note the reduced fluctuation noise and wide dynamic range in the data:
+The data and spectra from Figure 3 is taken from a historical unclassified test document.
+Figure 4 presents data from the present day “rough road” test track data from a Mercedes-Benz course, note the reduced fluctuation noise and wide dynamic range in the data.